 Get in touch with Simpson Dispute Resolution - we are available to resolve disputes in both virtual and in-person settings.

 Practice makes perfect - and why should arbitration be any different?

-In a "Mock" arbitration, the client presents the case and the potential arguments of opposing counsel to a mock arbitrator or arbitration panel.
-The structure mirrors true arbitration proceedings but is meant as a practice or case preparation exercise.
+In a "Mock" arbitration, the client presents the case, including (if desired) the potential arguments of opposing counsel, to a mock arbitrator or arbitration panel.
+The structure mirrors true arbitration proceedings.

-Dr. Simpson has over 12 years of experience supporting Tribunals in complex, international, and investor-state cases, valued at up to $2.5 billion.
+Dr. Simpson started her unique dispute resolution practice by serving as Tribunal Secretary to senior arbitrators.
+She has over 12 years of experience supporting Tribunals in complex, international, and investor-state cases, valued at up to $2.6 billion.

 Dr. Simpson has been involved in international commercial and investment arbitrations chaired by Prof. Karl-Heinz Boeckstiegel, Prof. William W. (Rusty) Park, Ms. Edna Sussman, Prof. Homer C. La Rue, and others.
 Several of these cases have become the most influential cases of the past decade, including Bear Creek v.
 Peru (ICSID 14/21) (elaborating the need for a "social license" to conduct business), UP v.
 Hungary (ICSID 13/35) (Global Arbitration Review's (GAR) "Most Important Award" of 2019, regarding the Achmea Decision's impact on ICSID jurisdiction), and Mobil Cerro Negro v.
 PDVSA (ICC) (shortlisted as GAR's "Most Influential Damages Award", 2012).